 Our aim is to develop confident, motivated and successful writers.
 We teach children to respect each other’s learning styles and work creatively to learn in new and exciting ways.
 We nurture children’s self-belief to ensure children feel comfortable in making mistakes and learn how to improve.
 We want to instil a love of writing and encourage children to continuously strive to improve.

 At Houghton Regis Primary School we deliver Phonics using the ‘Little Wandle Revised Letters and Sounds’ teaching programme.

 The teaching of reading begins, using fully decodable texts, matched to each child’s current and developing phonic knowledge.
-Reading books are taken from a variety of published schemes, including Big Cat Phonics, Dandelion Readers, Floppy’s Phonics and ORT Songbirds.
+Reading books are taken from a variety of published schemes, including Big Cat Phonics and Little Wandle Letters and Sounds.

 Children at Houghton Regis Primary School are given regular opportunities to read in a variety of contexts.
 Pupils read individually, in guided groups and in larger shared reading situations.
 They are encouraged to apply and demonstrate their reading across the wider curriculum to help them develop as lifelong readers.

 As the children move through the school they will move from decodable readers and texts organised according to the Book Bands system, to using Accelerated Reader.
 Accelerated Reader uses on-line reading quizzes to monitor comprehension, while literacy skills and vocabulary quizzes will extend student learning and build skills mastery.